cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Available since
 ===============

 The date when the product becomes available for sale.
 It must use the following format: **dd mmm yyyy 00:00:00**.
+It is used when the product isn't available yet, and the :doc:`out-of-stock action </user_guide/manage_products/products/out_of_stock_actions>` is set to *Buy in advance*.

 .. important::